ulicious/hermes/doc/methodology_deepdive.rst

 Starting Location Creation
 ##########################

-Starting locations are created randomly all across the globe and complemented with their commodity production costs.
-All locations are created to reach the same destination, which needs to be defined in :ref:`locations`.
-The number of created locations can be defined there as well.
+Starting locations are generated for a shared destination and complemented with their commodity production costs.
+Depending on ``location_creation_type``, HERMES either samples random points or creates a quasi-uniform distribution within the configured latitude and longitude bounds.
+The number of created locations can be defined in :ref:`locations`.

-To restrict the location process, one can either define the continents of the starting location (origin_continents), or set minimal and maximal latitudes and longitudes of the area, where the locations are placed in.
-The restricting parameters can be found in :ref:`locations`.
+To restrict the location process, one can define allowed continents of origin (``origin_continents``), configure geographic bounds, or activate the minimal example, which overwrites the bounds with a European subset.
+Optional Voronoi cells can then be attached to the generated locations.

 Attaching Conversion Costs
 ==========================